Highland Creek (Charlotte neighborhood)

 Highland Creek is a subdivision located in Charlotte, North Carolina.
 The city of Concord completed the annexation of its portion of Highland Creek in June 2007.

 Golf course

 The development was built around an 18-hole championship golf course.
 Spread throughout the course are five lakes creating water features for 18 holes.
 The course was rated one of Charlotte's hardest in 2014.

 Recreation and amenities

-In addition to the 18-hole Highland Creek Golf Club, the subdivision includes the following amenities: